progmaticltd/ansible-gpg/README.md

 - [x] Generate elliptic curve keys (certify, signing, encryption and authentication).
 - [x] Generate backup files for paperkey.
 - [x] Generate QRCodes backups of your key.
-- [x] Create encrypted backup using luks.
+- [x] Create or maintain LUKS encrypted backup drives.
-- [x] Generate document to print with the credentials.
+- [x] Restore keys from LUKS encrypted backup drives.
 - [ ] Transfer the keys on a Yubikey.